Islamic Research Institute: Dr. Muhammad Hamidullah Library

 The library which is named after the well known scholar Muhammad Hamidullah, it is located in Faisal Masjid campus has more than 200,000 books on various subjects.
 Since October 2019, the library has been open to membership which is now accessible to the general public.

 In the library, a regular study center has been built on Muhammad, while the Quran, religions and comparative religions, Islamic and other laws, Islamic Shari'a, history of Pakistan, including 180,000 books of very high quality.

 Journals

 Islamic Studies

-Islamic Studies is a peer reviewed internationally research journal since 1962, published by Islamic Research Institute.
+Islamic Studies is a peer-reviewed international research journal since 1962, published by Islamic Research Institute.

 Fikr-o-Nazar

 Fikr-u-Nazar is a quarterly online journal of IRI.

+Al-Dirasat Al-Islamyyah

+Al-Dirasat Al-Islamyyah is an interdisciplinary journal of peer-reviewed research and informed opinion on various intellectual and academic issues in the areas of Islamic studies.